knz/programming-in-c/assignments/3_huffman/README.rst

    ``decode.ref`` program.
 You can then use ``decode.ref`` to check whether your work up to this point is correct.

-3. Again using the provided example Huffman tree as constant, complete the ``decode`` algorithm to decompress an input file using that tree.
+3. Again using the provided example Huffman tree as constant (ignoring the first line of input), complete the ``decode`` algorithm to decompress input data using that tree.

    You can then use your ``encode`` program from step 2 to check your newly minted ``decode`` program.